 Whether you’re a musician or own a company, your brand tells your story.
 With millions of people trying to “make it big”, having a strong brand can make all the difference with fans and consumers.
+For example, investing in billboard ads can be an effective way to convey your brand’s message on a large scale.
 Every successful brand has the following components, make sure yours does too.

 Create Brand Purpose

 Creating a brand purpose is the first and most important step in branding.
 A purpose gives your brand a reason to exist and a reason for people to be interested in that brand, it’s the “why” your brand exists.
 Be the change you want to see.
 Give your brand a unique involvement in the industry.
 Ask yourself: What does your brand want to see happen?
 What does your brand passionately want to see stop?
 What is your brand going to do to make “the change” you want to see?

 The biggest advantage to checking out the competition is it can give you a better understanding of the industry; which is even more beneficial if you’re just starting out.
 It would be very difficult to create a successful brand while not having a knowledge of the industry.

 Your research should go beyond a simple Google search; try applications such as Google Trends, Google Alerts or SpyFu to receive updates on top search results and popular search keywords.
 Other helpful research resources are Gartner and Keyword Spy.

 Free research methods such as social media sites, talking to industry consumers, and attending industry events can’t hurt your brand.